Trauma in the Back-country

 Darin “DJ” Jernigan, MS, DPT, WEMT

 DJ has been a Physical Therapy educator at Idaho State University since 2002.
-He is currently the Department Co-Chair for Health Occupations within the College of Technology.
+He is currently the Director of Rehabilitative Programs and Department Co-Chair for Health Occupations within the College of Technology.
 DJ worked for Grand Teton National Park (GTNP) for 20 years as a seasonal Climbing Ranger, EMS Provider, and SAR Coordinator from 1998 to 2017.
 He continues to be an avid climber and mountaineer with over 35 years of experience.
 He has participated in hundreds of Search and Rescue missions involving technical rescue techniques on rock, snow and ice, often with the use of a helicopter.
 During his career as a Climbing Ranger he adapted and employed Physical Therapy techniques as an EMS provider in austere environments.
 He has been involved in SAR missions in Wyoming, Idaho, Colorado, Montana and Alaska.
 DJ has been a Physical Therapist for over 30 years and a Wilderness EMT for 25.
 He has been an EMS educator for GTNP assisting with yearly EMT refresher courses as an instructor.
 He has participated in multiple EMS and SAR related conferences in the intermountain west as a speaker and educator.

 Climbing Resume: